qsimeon/worm-learn/README.md

 $ê_i = f(e_1, e_2, ..., e_{i-1}, e_{i+1}, ..., e_N)$

-where f involves computing attention weights (the emerging connectome) and using them to combine other neurons' embeddings.
+where $f$ involves computing attention weights (the emerging connectome) and using them to combine other neurons' embeddings.

 **Data Augmentation via Random Projections**:
 Since we have only one $(N, D)$ embedding matrix from the original transcriptome data, you need to generate multiple training samples.
 Our innovation is to create synthetic but meaningful variations by:
-1. Initializing random MLPs (e.g., 3-layer networks mapping D→D)
+1. Initializing random MLPs (e.g., $3$-layer networks mapping $D→D$)
-2. Passing the original (N, D) matrix through these random MLPs
+2. Passing the original $(N, D)$ matrix through these random MLPs
 3. Treating each random MLP as generating one sample in our dataset

-Critically, each MLP transforms all N neurons identically ($N$ acts as a batch dimension), preserving the relative relationships between neuron embeddings while creating novel projections.
+Critically, each MLP transforms all $N$ neurons identically ($N$ acts as a batch dimension), preserving the relative relationships between neuron embeddings while creating novel projections.
 This allows generation of effectively unlimited training samples.

 **Model Architecture**:
 An `AttentionHeads` module that:
-1. Takes input of shape (batch, N, D) where batch contains different random projections
+1. Takes input of shape (batch, $N$, $D$) where batch contains different random projections
 2. Projects each neuron embedding to queries, keys, and values
 3. Computes attention scores between all neuron pairs
 4. Applies a diagonal mask (forcing self-attention weights to zero)